1e1/arduino-webcontroller-relay/readme.md

 ![app SerialTools](./doc/serialtools.png)

-A video explain how to upload the sketches on an Arduino Mega ESP8266 [![HOWTO on YouTube](https://i.ytimg.com/vi_webp/7OckOeyoso8/maxresdefault.webp)](https://www.youtube.com/watch?v=7OckOeyoso8)
+A video explains how to upload the sketches on an Arduino Mega ESP8266 [![HOWTO on YouTube](https://i.ytimg.com/vi_webp/7OckOeyoso8/maxresdefault.webp)](https://www.youtube.com/watch?v=7OckOeyoso8)

 Backup a configuration into `./sketch_WMaster/dump/` with `./bin/master_config_download.sh`,